core-wg/oscore/draft-ietf-core-object-security.md

 ## Encoding of the Object-Security Value {#obj-sec-value}

-The value of the Object-Security option SHALL contain the OSCORE flag byte, the Partial IV parameter, the kid context parameter (length and value), and the kid parameter as follows:
+The value of the Object-Security option SHALL contain the OSCORE flag bits, the Partial IV parameter, the kid context parameter (length and value), and the kid parameter as follows:

 ~~~~~~~~~~~
  0 1 2 3 4 5 6 7 <--------- n bytes ------------->